9 Sights in Friedrichshafen, Germany (with Map and Images)

 Hüni-Leuthold zu Ehren

 Hüni GmbH + Co.
-KG is a tannery founded in 1859 by Hans Heinrich Hüni in Friedrichshafen.
-The family business in the sixth generation specializes in coatings with organic plastics in the course of its history and, under the brand name Proco plastic coatings, offers surface and corrosion protection in almost all areas of process technology.
-It is Germany's oldest company for plastic coatings and the first and oldest industrial operations in the city of Friedrichshafen.
+KG is a tannery founded in Friedrichshafen in 1859 by Hans Heinrich Hüni.
+Over the course of its history, the sixth-generation family business has specialised in coatings with organic plastics and, under the brand name Proco plastic coatings, offers surface and corrosion protection in almost all areas of process engineering throughout Europe.
+It is Germany's oldest company for plastic coatings and the first and oldest industrial company in the city of Friedrichshafen.

 Wikipedia: Hüni + Co (DE)